How Coffee Fuels My Mornings and My House Plants

 Shop my Favorite Coffee and Teas

-Yes, you can use coffee grounds in your garden—and they can be quite beneficial—but there are a few things to keep in mind to make sure they help rather than harm:
+Yes, you can use coffee grounds in your garden and in your house plants!
+It can be quite beneficial, but there are a few things to keep in mind to make sure it helps rather than harms:

 Adds Organic Matter: Improves soil structure, drainage, and aeration.